 22-60.5-109.5 C.R.S. states that any person who holds a valid professional license may choose to convert the professional license to inactive status.
 To submit your request, log in to your eLicensing account and complete and submit an "Inactivate an Already Active Professional License" application.
 You may make this request only once during a 12-month period.
 There is no fee associated with an inactivation request.

-While on inactive status, the expiration date of a professional license shall be suspended, though online credential verifications will show an expiration date, however, which will be the date on which we received your inactivation request.
-When you submit an application to return the professional license to active status, it shall be valid for the period remaining on the license as of the date of inactivation.
+While on inactive status, though the expiration date of a professional license shall be suspended, the online credential verification will show an expiration date which will be the date we received your inactivation request.
+When you submit an application to return the professional license to active status, it shall be issued for the period remaining on the license as of the date of inactivation.
 Please note that per statute, while your professional license is on inactive status, you shall be deemed to not hold that professional license.

 Reactivating a Professional License that was Previously Inactivated